-- Coordinate special AQ/MOVES training when needed. - Provide support to the Office of Local Government and local agencies for Congestion Management and Air Quality (CMAQ) related issues, as requested.
-Assist District Offices with the preparation of CMAQ applications including emission calculations and documentation. - Maintain a working knowledge of emerging issues and best practices, such as emission reduction strategies. - Implement congestion reduction performance measures as indicated in FHWA final rule. - Other duties and special projects as assigned.
+• Coordinate special AQ/MOVES training when needed.

+- Provide support to the KYTC Office of Local Programs and local agencies for Congestion Management and Air Quality (CMAQ) related issues, as requested.
+Assist District Offices with the preparation of CMAQ applications including emission calculations and documentation. - Maintain a working knowledge of emerging issues and best practices, such as emission reduction strategies. - Other duties and special projects as assigned.

-- Ozone and PM2.5 regional conformity analysis as required for nonattainment and maintenance areas. - Conforming statewide and MPO planning documents. - Data to Division of Air Quality as requested. - Emission calculations for CMAQ, GHG/CC as requested. - VIN/Fleet data for use with MOVES. - FHWA-KYTC AQ Biennial AQ Conference.
+- Ozone and PM2.5 regional conformity analysis as required for nonattainment and maintenance areas. - Conforming statewide and MPO planning documents. - Data to Division of Air Quality as requested. - Emission calculations for CMAQ, Green House Gases/Cross Cutting (GHG/CC) as requested. - VIN/Fleet data for use with MOVES. - KYTC AQ website maintenance

-- \$5,000 Other Operational Cost - For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter
+For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter

-CHAPTER 12 Multimodal Freight Transportation RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch
+CHAPTER 12 Multimodal Freight Transportation

-The Modal Team will collect data, plan, promote, and assist in the development of a multimodal and intermodal transportation system in Kentucky.
-The programs addressed in this chapter are public riverports, railroads, freight, and ferryboats.
-The team will administer and have oversight/support of ferry operations, Ferryboat Formula Funds (FBP), KSRA, KRI, and other federal or state multimodal contracts.
+The Modal Team will collect data, plan, promote, and assist in the development of a multimodal and intermodal transportation systems in Kentucky.
+The programs addressed in this chapter are public riverports, railroads, truck freight, and ferryboats.
+The team will administer and have oversight/support of ferry operations, Ferryboat Formula Funds (FBP), Kentucky Short Line Railroad Crossing and Safety Improvement (KRCSI) grants, Kentucky Riverport Improvement (KRI) grants, and other federal or state multimodal contracts.
 The team serves as staff support for the Water Transportation Advisory Board.